 2. Fill light

-If I didn’t have the wall reflecting light back at me my face would been dark and the background super blown out.
-So the reflected light worked as fill light.
+If I didn’t have the wall reflecting light back at me my face would have been dark and the background super blown out.
+So the reflected light worked as fill light to brighten my face.

 3. Diffused light

 Because the light was reflected off a rough surface, it was diffused (more on this in a moment).

 Another bonus was that it was a white surface, so white light was reflected back at me, with no color cast to mess with my skin tones.